apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 Scrape the [CNN Sports](https://edition.cnn.com/sport) homepage.
 For each linked article, calculate its length in characters:

-- Locate element which holds the main content of the article.
+- Locate the element that holds the main content of the article.
-- Use [`get_text()`](https://beautiful-soup-4.readthedocs.io/en/latest/index.html#get-text) to get all its content as a plain text.
+- Use [`get_text()`](https://beautiful-soup-4.readthedocs.io/en/latest/index.html#get-text) to extract all the content as plain text.
-- Use `len()` to calculate the length.
+- Use `len()` to calculate the character count.

-Skip pages without text, e.g. those which contain only a video.
-Sort the results and print URL to the shortest article which made it to the homepage.
+Skip pages without text (like those that only have a video).
+Sort the results and print the URL of the shortest article that made it to the homepage.

-At the time of writing this exercise, the shortest article which made it to the CNN Sports homepage is [one about a donation to the Augusta National Golf Club](https://edition.cnn.com/2024/10/03/sport/masters-donation-hurricane-helene-relief-spt-intl/).
-It's just 1,642 characters long.
+At the time of writing, the shortest article on the CNN Sports homepage is [about a donation to the Augusta National Golf Club](https://edition.cnn.com/2024/10/03/sport/masters-donation-hurricane-helene-relief-spt-intl/), which is just 1,642 characters long.

 <details>
   <summary>Solution</summary>